jliphard/wearable_nRF52_iOS/README.md

 It should be straightforward to reuse/modify this code for many different wearables.
 In case you are curious, our hardware contains several sensors, a Nordic nRF52 MCU, and some SPI NOR-FLASH for data logging.
 The major next step will be add data uploading to pubnub and to encrypt the bluetooth.

-The code is under very active development, so expect thimngs to change rapidly without notice.
+The code is under very active development, so expect things to change rapidly without notice.